rachaelph/speechanalyticsinsynapse/README.md

 # speechanalyticsinsynapse
-This Repository is to Show the Implementation of Speech to Text, Sentiment Analysis, Entity Recognition and more in Azure Synapse Analytics.
+This Repository is has code and documentation to show the implementation of Speech to Text, Sentiment Analysis, Entity Recognition and more in Azure Synapse Analytics using Synapse Analytics Notebooks.